PaulEvans78/Neon_Del2_webpage/README.md

 <!-- ABOUT THE PROJECT -->
-## My Portfolio
+## Neon Cinema

 [![https://paulevans78.github.io/Neon_webpage_slutprojekt/][product-screenshot]](https://paulevans78.github.io/Neon_webpage_slutprojekt/)

-UX / UI Designer & Frontend Developer.
-Check it out and if you like what you see contact me at paul.evans.creative@gmail.com
+Neon is a website built for a fictional company.
+Using HTML, CSS and JavaScript.
+Created by me: Paul Evans.
+I am a UX / UI Designer & Frontend Developer.
+If you like what you see contact me at paul.evans.creative@gmail.com

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `PaulEvans78`, `portfolio`, `paulevanscreative/`, `paul-evans-3a74605/`, `gmail`, `paul.evans.creative`, `Portfolio`, `A website built in React to Showcase my work as a UX/UI designer, frontend Developer and Cinematographer.` -->